admob-plus/admob-plus/website/docs/cordova/faq.md

 ### Why does the "close button" on my interstitial not work?

-Sometimes you can't close a interstitial by using the "close button" and this can be caused by several serverside and clientside issues.
+Sometimes you can't close an interstitial by using the "close button" and this can be caused by several both serverside and clientside issues.

-One of the most common reasons for this unwanted behaviour is a settings in your `config.xml` [preferences file](https://cordova.apache.org/docs/en/10.x/config_ref/index.html).
+One of the most common reasons for this unwanted behaviour is a setting in your `config.xml` [preferences file](https://cordova.apache.org/docs/en/10.x/config_ref/index.html).

-Be sure to have the `KeepRunning` preference set to `true` (default), becausing turning this off, will freeze any interstitial.
+Be sure to have the `KeepRunning` preference set to `true` (default), becausing turning this off (`false`) can freeze an interstitial when viewed.

-The reason for this is that those ads are layered "above" the app and can't be reached when the app stops running after leaving it.
+The reason for this is that those type of ads are layered "above" the main app and can't be "reached" (interacted with) when the app stops running after leaving it's view.

-Setting `KeepRunning` to `false` resolves the issue, but can have some negative inpact on battery usage and ofcourse all the (java-)scripts keep running in the background when the app is tombstoned.
+Setting `KeepRunning` to `true` resolves the issue, but can have some negative inpact on battery usage and ofcourse all the existing (java-)scripts keep running in the background when the app is tombstoned.

 ## Android